Creatio ex nihilo: In Genesis

-Though option 1 has been the historic and predominant view, it has been suggested since the Middle Ages that it cannot be the preferred translation based on strictly linguistic and exegetical grounds.
+Though the first option is the traditional view, Rabbinical commentators and experts in Hebrew have suggested since the Middle Ages that it cannot be preferred over the second or third option based on purely linguistic and exegetical grounds.
 Whereas our modern societies see the origin of matter as a question of crucial importance, this may not have been the case for ancient cultures.
-Some scholars assert that when the author(s) of Genesis wrote the creation account, they were more concerned with God bringing the cosmos into operation by assigning roles and functions.
+Some scholars assert that the authors of Genesis could have been more concerned with another form of creation, such as God giving form and role to an purposeless and inoperative abyss, resembling other Ancient Near Eastern creation stories and mythological frameworks.

 Creatio ex nihilo in religion

 Creatio ex nihilo is the doctrine that all matter was created out of nothing by God in an initializing act whereby the cosmos came into existence.
 The third-century founder of Neoplatonism, Plotinus, argued that the cosmos was instead an emanation of God.
 Emanationism was rejected by Jewish philosophers, as well as the Church Fathers and Muslim philosophers who followed.